Project Manager – Justice Division

 Benefits:

-All marginal benefits available to employees of the Corporation as outlined in the Makivvik Corporation Human Resources Policy Manual.
+All marginal benefits available to employees of the Corporation as outlined in the Makivvik Corporation Human Resources Policy Manual such as:

 It is the Corporation’s objective to favour and promote the employment of Inuit beneficiaries of the JBNQA.